xbeat/Machine-Learning/README.md

 Local-first Text-to-SQL is an approach that focuses on processing natural language queries into SQL statements directly on the user's device.
 This method enhances privacy, reduces latency, and allows for offline functionality.
 Let's explore how to implement this using Python.

+## Understanding SQL's Execution Order

+SQL as a Declarative Language

+SQL operates on a principle of describing what you want, rather than spelling out each computational step.
+This design philosophy makes SQL unique among programming languages - you declare your desired outcome, and the SQL engine determines the most efficient path to achieve it.

 ## Denoising Diffusion Probabilistic Models in Python

 Introduction to Denoising Diffusion Probabilistic Models